 Survival racks

 Whether you're sailing inshore or offshore, beyond 6 miles from a shelter, a life raft is mandatory on board a vessel in France.
-In the event of shipwreck, major damage or any other emergency situation, life rafts will enable you to await rescue in complete safety.
+In the event of shipwreck, major damage or any other emergency situation, life rafts will enable you to wait for help in complete safety.

-It's important to maintain your raft regularly.
-This warranty is offered by various manufacturers if the raft has been properly maintained.
+It's important to maintain your liferaft regularly.
+This warranty is offered by a number of manufacturers if the liferaft has been properly maintained.

 Various models of ISO-standard liferafts are available in bags or containers, such as the Plastimo Transocean -24h ISO liferaft.
-Find coastal or offshore liferafts for boats and their accessories at the best prices on Comptoirnautique.com.
+Find coastal or offshore liferafts for boats and their accessories at the best prices at Comptoirnautique.com

 Filter